-What causes burning in feet?
+What are the causes of burning feet?

 1. Peripheral Neuropathy